beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

 Base Model Taken for training was [Mistral-7b-Instruct-V02](akshatshaw/mistral-interview-finetune) which was *fine tuned on custom dataset using QLora with 50 epochs.*
 [Refer this for WanB report](https://github.com/beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/blob/main/FineTuning%20mistral%20model%20_%20huggingface%20%E2%80%93%20Weights%20%26%20Biases.pdf))

+# Installation
+To set up the Chatbot Interviewer, follow these steps:

 ## Clone the repository:
 <pre>